Skip to main content

 sudo systemctl enable --now otel-jmx-scraper

-For Docker, build a simple image with the scraper JAR:
+For Docker, build a small image with the scraper JAR:

 jmx-scraper/Dockerfile